 If you would like to learn more about any of the strategies, our team of professionals have resources to help you.
 Call (718) 502-8179 to book an appointment.

 Tinnitus makes it so an individual sometimes seems to hear "phantom" sounds.
 These perceptions are generated somewhere in the auditory pathways.
 Since they are not real, people sense them differently.
 Some experience ringing, buzzing, roaring, hissing or rushing.
 About 20% of adults are affected by the condition.
 It can interfere with your ability to hear, concentrate or sleep.
 If untreated, it may lead to sleep disorders, depression, anxiety, anger and other psychological effects.

 Since it is not an illness, treatment aims to minimize the negative effects.
 For many, amplification effectively manages symptoms.
-According to the American Tinnitus Association, approximately 80% of patients report relief by using hearing aids.
+According to the American Tinnitus Association, approximately 80% of tinnitus sufferers report relief by using hearing aids.
 Most of all, sound therapy helps.
-Sometimes built into devices or via an app, they adjust sounds according to patient preference.
-As a result, patients experienced a reduction in the starkness of the tinnitus.
+Sometimes built into devices or via an app, they adjust sounds according to individual preference.
+As a result, people experienced a reduction in the starkness of the tinnitus.